puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ![shopify admin dashboard](shopify-admin.png)

-I put with both of those apps ready, I added these environment variables in our API's `.env` as:
+With both of those apps ready, I added these environment variables in our API's `.env` as:

 ```sh
 # Comes from our "Puzzmo API" shopify app